-3. Labor Bank Industry
+3. Labor Bank Industry [Ministry of Health, Labour and Welfare]

 The Federation of Labor Bank amends the Basic Regulations for Deposit and Other Bank Operations" or "Manual of CDD Procedures, etc., which are the standards used in the industry so that each labor bank can prevent ML/TF appropriately.